• Entry type: Person

 Carole Pateman was born in Sussex in south-eastern England to Beatrice Kate (nee Horscroft) and Ronald Bennett, who had both left school at 14, but encouraged their daughter’s education.
 At the age of 11 Pateman passed the Eleven Plus examination required for entry to the academically-selective Lewes County Grammar School for Girls, which she left at 16.
 She worked in clerical positions for several years before attending Ruskin College, an independent adult educational institution in Oxford for working class students.
 From Ruskin, Pateman won entry to Lady Margaret Hall, Oxford University, where she studied Politics, Philosophy and Economics (PPE) for a Bachelor of Arts (Honours) (1967) and then a Doctor of Philosophy (DPhil) (1971).

 In 1972 Pateman moved to Australia where she was Lecturer (1972-75), then Senior Lecturer (1976-79), in the Department of Government at the University of Sydney, and Visiting Fellow, Department of Political Science, Research School of Social Sciences, Australian National University (1975).
-From 1980 to 1989 she taught at the University of Sydney as a Reader in Government, in addition to taking a series of visiting positions at Stanford University, Princeton University, and the Swedish Council for Research in the Humanities and Social Sciences.
+From 1980 to 1989 she was a Reader in Government at the University of Sydney in addition to taking a series of visiting positions at Stanford University, Princeton University, and the Swedish Council for Research in the Humanities and Social Sciences.

-Pateman continued to publish works challenging the masculinist tradition of political theory and despite being the most cited social science academic in Australia by a wide margin, her applications for political science chairs at Australian universities were unsuccessful and in 1990 she moved to the United States of America to take up the role of Professor of Political Science at University of California, Los Angeles.
-In 1993, in recognition of her major contribution to political science, Pateman was elevated to the rank of Distinguished Professor.
-From 1993 to 2000 she was Adjunct Professor at the Research School of Social Sciences, Australian National University, Canberra, Australia; and from 2006 to 2008 Research Professor at Cardiff University in the United Kingdom.
+Pateman continued to publish works challenging the masculinist tradition of political theory and despite being the most cited political science academic in Australia by a wide margin, her applications for chairs at Australian universities were unsuccessful and in 1990 she moved to the United States of America to take up the role of Professor of Political Science at University of California, Los Angeles and was elevated to the rank of Distinguished Professor in 1993.
+From 1993 to 2000 she was also Adjunct Professor at the Research School of Social Sciences, Australian National University, Canberra, Australia; and from 2006 to 2008 Research Professor at Cardiff University in the United Kingdom.

-In honour of Carole’s contribution to political science in Australia, APSA presents the biennial Carole Pateman Gender and Politics prize to an APSA member who publishes the best book on gender and politics.
+In honour of Carole’s contribution to political science in Australia, APSA presents the biennial Carole Pateman Gender and Politics prize for the best book on gender and politics published by an APSA member.

-Following many years living in the United States, Professor Pateman moved back to the United Kingdom in 2017 where she continues to research and write.
+Following many years living in the United States, Professor Pateman moved back to the United Kingdom in 2017 and has now retired to Eastbourne.

 This entry was sponsored by a generous donation from the late Dr Thelma Hunter.